syntruth/Dice-Bag/readme.md

 ...note, however, that each sections 2nd element is actually a class instance of SimplePart or one of it's subclasses.
 I used strings above to simply show the format.

+Typically, you won't have to deal with the internals of a dice roll if all you want are the results.
+However, you can dig down into the returned result's classes to obtain pretty much any data you want.

+For example, if you wanted to know the actual dice tally of a '4d6 !3' roll, you could do this, after getting the result from Dice::Roll.result():

+  result = Dice::Roll.new("4d6 !3").result()

+  tally = result[0].sections[0].result[0].tally()

+  puts "[%s]" % tally.join("][")

+Most of the classes have to_s() methods that'll work for most cases.